Metastatic prostate cancer

 All these symptoms can be caused by conditions other than cancer, but it’s important to go to the GP and get any unusual changes checked.

-If you have been diagnosed with prostate cancer, tell your doctor if you have any new symptoms.
+If you have already been diagnosed with prostate cancer, tell your doctor if you have any new symptoms.

 Spinal cord compression

-Spinal cord compression happens if the cancer presses on your nerves.
-Although this is a less common symptom, it’s very important to treat spinal cord compression urgently.
 Go to your doctor immediately if you have symptoms such as pain, weakness or tingling in your leg, reduced mobility, or loss of bladder and bowel control.
 If you can’t see a doctor, go to a hospital emergency department and explain that you have metastatic prostate cancer.

 Read more about spinal cord compression.